 The main villain of the film.
 He is a banker for terrorist funds who uses them in his own moneymaking schemes (wherein he short sells massive shares of a company's stock, then stages terrorist attacks on said company's major assets to drive them into bankruptcy).
 After one goes disastrously wrong due to Bond's interference, he is forced to hold the poker tournament at Casino Royale to hastily win back the losses.

-- Actually Pretty Funny: He can't resist smiling when Bond says he won't consider himself in trouble until he starts weeping blood.
-Later on when "NO!
+- Actually Pretty Funny: He can't resist smirking when Bond says he won't consider himself in trouble until he starts weeping blood.
+Later on after "NO!
 To the right!
-To the right!" while Le Chiffre is whipping his balls with a rope, Le Chiffre tells him sincerely "You are a funny man Mr. Bond".
+To the right!" while Le Chiffre is whipping his balls with a rope, Le Chiffre tells him sincerely "You are a funny man Mr. Bond!"

 - Adaptational Attractiveness: In the original novel, Le Chiffre is described as an overweight, unattractive man.
 In the film, however, he's trim and handsome.
 Note that Mads Mikkelsen has been voted "Denmark's sexiest man" multiple times.